 400°F for 20 minutes or 350°F for 35-40 minutes

 If you want to go with an uncooked filling (so easy!
 Just mix and stuff) your best bet is the halved pepper.
 Make sure that any meat stuffing is either ground or cut up small to ensure even cooking.
 Also, don’t pack the filling in there.
 You want a nice loose amount of stuffing that just comes to the top of the pepper, not overflowing.

 There you have it.
-Four ways to back stuffed peppers depending on how you want to cut them and on the rawness of your filling.
+Four ways to bake stuffed peppers depending on how you want to cut them and on the rawness of your filling.